alexanu/kalmar_market_dashboard/README.md

 # Alpaca Market Dashboard hosted on Azure Web App
 The dashboard is created with Dash

+Data sources: Alpaca and FMP

+To run locally: open folder in terminal => `python app.py`

 ## Creating variables
 Using CMD